OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 There are a number of activities to perform once a new feature is made available:

 * [Uservoice](https://octopusdeploy.uservoice.com/) - Close any suggestions that have now been satisfied.
-* [Customer Solutions Product Feedback](https://trello.com/b/vZEB7drD/customer-solutions-product-feedback) - Add a note to any scenario that is not satisfied.
+* [Customer Solutions Product Feedback](https://trello.com/b/vZEB7drD/customer-solutions-product-feedback) - Add a note to any scenario that is now satisfied.
 * [Issues Repo](https://github.com/OctopusDeploy/Issues/issues) - Close any issues that have been solved.

 # References